mgreiler/se-unlocked/Transcripts/EP_09_Charlie_Gerard.md

 you need at least one person.
 If you have more, good, but it's not necessary, You need one person to approve to be able to then merge the PR.

 **Michaela:** [00:10:24] Mmhmm.
-And so I noted at  and you embrace his principles like continuous improvement and iterations and things like that.
+And so I noted at Atlassian, you embrace Agile principles like continuous improvement and iterations and things like that.
 Do you also strive for continuous integration and continuous deployment?
-And **Charlie:** [00:10:37] how long does a
-**Michaela:** [00:10:38] code.
-Usually take from, you know, when you develop it, let's say you develop and test it on your machine.
-How long does it take that it's really deployed in production and
-**Charlie:** [00:10:48] which steps are involved **Michaela:** [00:10:50] during that, that continuous integration or deployment process?
+And how long does code usually take from, you know, when you develop it—let's say you develop and test it on your machine— how long does it take that it's really deployed in production and which steps are involved during that continuous integration or deployment process?

 **Charlie:** [00:10:54] Sure.
-So we, we definitely do have a continuous integration, a deployment we deploy to production.
-I'd say at least once a day, I wouldn't be here.
-Exactly sure.
-About how frequent, but I think we do it as frequent as.
-Possible because JIRA is a very, a big application.
-I think we have more than a a hundred Dave working on the front end of JIRA.
+So we, we definitely do have continuous integration and deployment.
+We deploy to production, I'd say, at least once a day, I wouldn't be exactly sure about how frequent, but I think we do it as frequent as possible because JIRA is a very, a big application.
+I think we have more than a hundred devs working on the front end of JIRA.
 So it means that every time I work on my features, I actually have a lot of other developers working on their own brunches.
-So it means that if, when I try to pull from master before I actually write, uh, create my new branch, actually have I see all the other branches and pull requests that other developers have created while I've been working on, um, on my, on my parts.
+So it means that when I try to pull from master before I actually create my new branch, I actually see all the other branches and pull requests that other developers have created while I've been working on my parts.
-So we tried to actually deploy and merge as often as possible, because that will reduce the, the risk of breaking, uh, something.
-And if it breaks, then it means that we don't have to many changes that we have to look at if we break something.
+So we tried to actually deploy and merge as often as possible, because that will reduce the risk of us breaking something.
+And if it breaks, then it means that we don't have too many changes that we have to look at if we break something.
 So we're definitely trying to deploy as often as possible.
-And in terms of how long it takes for a feature to go to a production, it really depends on what your working on.
+And in terms of how long it takes for a feature to go to production, it really depends on what you're working on.
-So for example, in my previous team, um, when I was working on adding, um, profile counts in the front end of JIRA.
-So what that was is when you hover over the name of a user, you can see a profile cards being displayed with the avatar and the name of the person in the email.
-If you want to get in contact with them or something like that.
+So for example, in my previous team, when I was working on adding profile counts in the front end of JIRA.
+So what that was is when you hover over the name of a user, you can see a profile card being displayed with the avatar and the name of the person and the email if you want to get in contact with them or something like that.
-And that actually took us a few months because we had to, uh, there was so many guests he could, that was there that we had to clean up.
-And, uh, we wanted to create this package in a way that it would be easily reusable across the application.
-And we wanted to provide an API that was easy for other developers to add it to that part of JIRA or later on.
+And that actually took us a few months because we had there was some legacy code that was there that we had to clean up, and we wanted to create this package in a way that it would be easily reusable across the application, and we wanted to provide an API that was easy for other developers to add it to that part of JIRA or later on.
-So it was a bigger restructure then, then the features that we can work on.
-So that took a few.
-Months for us from start to finish because we ran into a few issues as well, but more recently there's been some tasks that I've had to do that we're just cleaning up some feature flags that hadn't been cleaned up in a while.
+So it was a bigger restructure than other features that we can work on.
+So that took a few months for us from start to finish, because we ran into a few issues as well, but more recently there's been some tasks that I've had to do that were just cleaning up some feature flags that hadn't been cleaned up in a while, and that can be merged to production in a day, depending on if the feature flag is dependent on another feature or something.
-And that can be much to production.
-Yeah.
-Mean in a day.
-Uh, it, depending on, um, if the feature flag and on another feature or something, if it's, uh, if it's quite isolated, um, it's pretty.
-Easy to clean up and you can get it approved in just a few minutes and you can then merge that and it could be deployed by the end of the day.
+If it's quite isolated, it's pretty easy to clean up and you can get it approved in just a few minutes and you can then merge that and it could be deployed by the end of the day.
 So depending on the size of the feature, the cycle can be quite fast.
-Uh, otherwise it doesn't, even if you have quite a lot of review on your PR or even if it ends up being a change, that's longer, nothing stops you from actually starting another ticket while the build is running.
-For example.
-Cause that can take quite a bit of time.
+Otherwise it doesn't, even if you have quite a lot of review on your PR or even if it ends up being a change that's longer, nothing stops you from actually starting another ticket while the build is running, for example, 'cause that can take quite a bit of time.
-So it's sometimes up to you to try to close as many tickets as you can.
-And maybe while one is building and is taking more time, you can pick up a smaller one just to try to get things rolling.
-Basically.
+So it's sometimes up to you to try to close as many tickets as you can, and maybe while one is building and is taking more time, you can pick up a smaller one just to try to get things rolling, basically.

-**Michaela:** [00:13:58] And so you said the build takes a little bit of time.
+**Michaela:** [00:13:58] Mmhmm, mmhmm.
+And so, you said the build takes a little bit of time.
-Um, do you have an idea of how long it takes?
+Do you have an idea of how long it takes?

-**Charlie:** [00:14:05] Yeah, sometimes it is quite frustrating.
-I have to say.
+**Charlie:** [00:14:05] Yeah, sometimes it is quite frustrating, I have to say.
-Um, so I think, I would say at least.
-40 minutes sometimes.
-Um, I think it's quite long, so I don't know if maybe in other companies it's actually not long, but it can be sometimes quite frustrating because as the application is pretty big, You rarely run all the tests locally.
+So I think...
+I would say at least 40 minutes sometimes, which I think it's quite long, so I don't know if, maybe in other companies, it's actually not long, but it can be sometimes quite frustrating because as the application is pretty big, you rarely run all the tests locally.
-So you might run the test of your little package that you've modified and you check that these tests are, you know, passing, but then when you actually push and it goes through the, the pipeline and you know, you're running the build.
-Um, sometimes you only realize that at the end of the build that you broke something in another component.
+So you might run the test of your little package that you've modified and you check that these tests are, you know, passing, but then when you actually push and it goes through the pipeline and, you know, you're running the build, sometimes you only realize that at the end of the build that you broke something in another component.
-So it means that you only know eventually 40 minutes later.
-That you actually have to go back and modify something.
-So sometimes yeah, it can be quite frustrating when you're almost sure that you know, that you're ready to open your, your PR or, or that you think that you're done.
-You actually only know the issue 40 minutes later.
+So it means that you only know, eventually, 40 minutes later that you actually have to go back and modify something.
+So sometimes it can be quite frustrating when you're almost sure that you're ready to open your PR or that you think that you're done, you actually only know the issue 40 minutes later.
-Um, so I guess it's part of, you know, I love the work, but that's why sometimes I'm I said that while the building is running, you can pick up another small tickets if you want, just so you can keep going instead of just, you know, watching the fields.
-For 40 minutes.
-Yeah.
+So I guess it's part of the work, but that's why sometimes, I said that while the building is running, you can pick up another small ticket if you want, just so you can keep going instead of just, you know, watching the builds for 40 minutes.

-**Michaela:** [00:15:21] Yeah, sure.
+**Michaela:** [00:15:21] Yeah, yeah.
+Sure.
 Yeah.
 I think it really depends on the size of the software.
 So Microsoft, it has quite some substantial, **Charlie:** [00:15:28] uh, software systems and